Mogran/u-boot-2016.09-FS2416/README.md

 # How to use this?

+- 1. compiler source code
 	- make distclean
 	- make fs2416_defconfig
 	- make

+- 2. ISP (In System Program)
+	- use H-JTAG to write u-boot-spl.bin to the first 8Kb of Nandflash
+	- use H-JTAG to write u-boot.bin to addr at the begin of 8KB of Nandflash.

 # History Version